immobiliare/backstage-plugin-ldap-auth/packages/ldap-auth-backend/README.md

         discovery: env.discovery,
         tokenManager: env.tokenManager,
         providerFactories: {
-            ldap: ldap.create(),
+            ldap: ldap.create({
+                /* Custom Configurations */
+            }),
         },
     });
 }
 ```

-#### Custom configurations
+#### Custom LDAP Configurations

-If you need more fine control over LDAP Configuration you can provide custom `LdapAuthenticationOptions` and/or `LdapClientOptions` when initializing the provider, [example here](#add-authentication-backend).
+If your LDAP server connection options requires more fine tune than we handle here you can inject your custom auth function, take a look at `ldap.create` types at `resolvers.ldapAuthentication`, you can copy the default function and change what you need!

+This can be also done for the `resolvers.checkUserExists` function, which runs when controlling a JWT token.

 ### Add the login form